Train-In-Blocks-Ltd/App/src/components/legal/eula-client.md

 These terms and conditions are governed by and construed in accordance with the laws of the United Kingdom and you irrevocably submit to the exclusive jurisdiction of its courts.

-## 4. Authorised Uses
+## 4. Authorized Uses

-You are authorised to:
+You are authorized to:

 - use the web application as intended by us;
 - and save the web application as a progressive web application (PWA) on supported devices.

-## 5. Unauthorised Uses
+## 5. Unauthorized Uses

 When using any of our products, services, or websites, you are not to:

-- share your account details with anyone as we only authorise use for **one customer per account**;
+- share your account details with anyone as we only authorize use for **one customer per account**;
 - copy, use, or distribute our source code with anyone;
-- decompile or reverse engineer any of our products or services;
+- de-compile or reverse engineer any of our products or services;
 - remove any copyright or other proprietary notations from the materials;
 - or tamper with our products or services in any way which includes but is not limited to: avoiding payment, changing aspects of our products or services, attempting to damage or harm others’ information, and attempting to cause damage to our service.